 This is yet another FTSE 250 dividend stock that could produce investors with a steady income stream backed by real assets.

 A company that’s benefited significantly from the volatility that’s dominated stock markets in 2020 is CMC (LSE: CMCX).
 This business makes money every time a customer places a trade on its platform.
 Therefore, high levels of trading translate into higher levels of income for the group.

 Over the past 12 months, activity on the group’s trading platforms has surged and, as a result, so have CMC’s profits.
 Rising profits have enabled the organisation to cement its position as one of the top FTSE 250 dividend stocks.
 It currently offers a dividend yield of around 5.8% and the distribution is covered nearly three times by earnings per share.

 Not only is the company’s dividend well covered by profits, but CMC’s balance sheet is also stuffed full of cash.
 The group has no debt and profit margins are more than 40%.
 I think this suggests the business will remain a dividend champion for many years to come

 The post £3k to invest?
-I’d buy this FTSE 100 stock to get rich appeared first on The Motley Fool UK.
+I’d buy these FTSE 250 dividend stocks appeared first on The Motley Fool UK.

 Rupert Hargreaves has no position in any of the shares mentioned.
 The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.